awto/effectfuljs/packages/es/README.md

 The project is a babel preset for integrating new custom computational effects into JavaScript.

-The first(object) level is the plain JavaScript, and the second(meta) level is async, generators and async generators function syntax.
-Using this presets default implementations for the meta-level can be overloaded.
+The first level is plain JavaScript constructs, and the second level is async, generators and async generators function syntax.
+By means of the presets default implementations for the effectful(second) level can be overloaded.

 As a proof of concept, there are default implementations of corresponding ECMAScript standard effects.